PKU-Alignment/omnisafe/docs/source/foundations/notations.rst

 Introduction
 ------------

-In this section, we will introduce the notations used in this tutorial.
-In reinforcement learning, we often use the following two basic notations:
-**Linear Algebra** and **Constrained Markov Decision Processes**.
-Make sure you are familiar with this section before you start.
-When you read the formulas in the following chapters, if you don't know the meaning of a certain mathematical symbol, please refer to the notations in this chapter.
+In this section, we will provide an introduction to the notations used throughout this tutorial.
+In reinforcement learning, two fundamental notations are commonly used: **linear algebra** and **constrained Markov decision processes**.
+It is essential to familiarize yourself with these notations before proceeding.
+When reading formulas in the following chapters, if you come across a mathematical symbol whose meaning you're unsure of, refer to the notations introduced in this chapter.

 Linear Algebra
 --------------